rinagalperin/biomedical_nel/readme.md

 ## Goal
 Linking Hebrew terms to Unified Medical Language System (UMLs) entities can benefit text-analytics methods, make information retrieval and analysis easier and more accurate.
-Our goal is to improve tagging results done by [MDTEL](https://github.com/yonatanbitton/mdtel)'s High Recall Matcher (HRM) using a contextual relevance model.
+This known problem is especially challenging in Hebrew since the language has different writing and sound systems compared to English.
+Our goal is to improve tagging results done by [MDTEL](https://github.com/yonatanbitton/mdtel)'s High Recall Matcher (HRM) using a Hebrew contextual relevance model.

 ## Our approach